Creativity

 If you think you know what you really want, think about it some more.
 Is it what you really want?

 Or… is it a stepping stone to something else?
 Do you really want the money or do you want it to buy a ticket to Greece?
-Do you want to lose 20 pounds or do you really want to find a mate and think you have to lose weight first?
-Do you really want to write best sellers but tell yourself that’s unrealistic and you can only write on the club newsletter?
-Do really want that house or do you hope it will benefit your children?
+Do you want to lose 20 pounds or do you think you have to lose weight before you can date?
+Do you really want to write best sellers but tell yourself that’s unrealistic and you can only write for the club newsletter?
+Do you really want that house or do you hope it will benefit your children?

 Consider what you want; what you really, really want.

 A choice you made yourself is satisfying.
-You create what you care about.
-What you care about holds your interest when it goes well and when it doesn’t.
+What you care about holds your interest when it goes well and even when it doesn’t.

 Imagination and Vision